kujaku11/MTarchive/README.md

 ## Modules

-* **mth5** --> This will eventually be the main module, but for now resides here.
-MTH5 includes reading and writing of HDF5 files formatted specifically for MT data that adheres to the proposed metadata standards.
+* **mth5** --> MTH5 includes reading and writing of HDF5 files formatted specifically for MT data that adheres to the proposed metadata standards.
 MTH5 based on h5py and numpy which was chosen because we are dealing mainly with arrays and will hopefully be able to be used in parallel.

 ## MTH5 Format